 Missionaries write prayer letters for a reason!
 Usually, you can subscribe to an email list and get updates directly from missionaries.
 Some churches even print out the letters of the missionaries the church supports so you can pick them up and read them.
 Family devotions, after dinner, or bedtime is a great time to catch up on what God is doing in the lives of your missionaries and in those with whom they are sharing the gospel.
 Then, you can know how to pray for all your missionaries!

 Of course, you can read about missionaries from hundreds of years ago, too!
-Our To Every Nation study gives kids a glimpse into the lives of 12 missionaries by telling their stories, applying related Bible verses, and providing activities in order to engage and teach kids!
+Our To Every Nation series gives kids a glimpse into the lives of missionaries by telling their stories, applying related Bible verses, and providing activities in order to engage and teach kids!

 3. Communicate with missionaries.